Understanding Rhesus Blood Groups: A Complete Guide

 In This Article

-The Rhesus (Rh) blood group system is the second most important blood group system after ABO, playing a crucial role in blood transfusions and pregnancy management.
-Discovered in 1940, this complex system currently consists of 56 recognized antigens, though five are most clinically significant: D, C, c, E, and e.
+The Rhesus (Rh) blood group system is the second most important blood group system after ABO, and is central to blood transfusion and pregnancy management.
+Discovered in 1940, the system currently comprises 56 recognised antigens, though five are most clinically significant: D, C, c, E, and e.

 Quick Facts